Austria: taverns, terraces, and heritage

-With even the great imperial palace, Schloss Schönbrunn, having replanted its vineyards, and with some of Europe’s finest wine-centric hotels within its walls, Vienna has quite a strong claim to being Austria’s wine, as well as its political and administrative, capital.
-But internationally the country is, of course, better known for the wines produced up-country—and nowhere more so than the 60-mile (100km) stretch of the Danube that runs upstream from Vienna.
-This is where you will find the UNESCO World Heritage site of Wachau, where terraced vineyards cover the steep banks, punctuated by historic castles, villages, and country houses.
-It’s here, along with the neighboring regions of Kamptal and Kremstal and, closer to Vienna, Wagram, that Austria’s great Rieslings and Grüner Veltliners are made.
+With even the great imperial palace Schloss Schönbrunn, having replanted its vineyards, and with some of Europe’s finest wine-centric hotels, Vienna has some claim to being Austria’s wine, as well as political and administrative, capital.
+But internationally the country is of course better known for the wines produced up country—and nowhere more so than the 100km (62 mile) stretch of the Danube that runs upstream from Vienna.
+This is where you find the UNESCO World Heritage site of Wachau, where terraced vineyards cover the steep banks, punctuated by historic castles, villages, and country houses, and where, along with the neighboring regions of Kamptal and Kremstal, and closer to Vienna, Wagram, Austria’s great Rieslings and Grüner Veltliners are made.
 The UNESCO-protected stretch between Melk and Krems is particularly well set up for tourists, with options for exploring vineyards including bike (with or without electrical assistance) hire or a ride in a river ferry or cruise.
 When deciding which vineyards to visit, the Austrian Wine marketing board has an extensive searchable database at www.austrianwine.com, while the charming riverside hotel and restaurant Gasthof Prankl in Spitz offers a comfortable base for your exploration (www.gasthaus-prankl.at).

 With its clean-line modernist interior, this stylish Vienna hotel has been designed with wine in mind at all times, with each suite named after a famous Austrian winemaker.

-Lange Gasse 13, 1080 Wien | +43 14 00 11 22 | www.hotel-rathaus-wien.at
+Lange Gasse 13, 1080 Vienna | +43 14 00 11 22 | www.hotel-rathaus-wien.at

-Kainstrasse 14, 3512 Mautern, Wachau | +43 67 64 33 18 28 | www.advineas.at
+Kainztrasse 14, 3512 Mautern an der Donau | +43 67 64 33 18 28 | www.advineas.at

 For more restaurants with award-winning wine lists click here.

-One of the world’s leading cooperatives, Domäne Wachau is the major player in the region from which it takes its name and offers an extensive tasting and tour of its Baroque and modern cellars.Dürnstein 107, 3601 Dürnstein | +43 27 11 371 | www.domaene-wachau.at
+One of the world’s leading co-operatives, Domäne Wachau is the major player in the region from which it takes its name, and offers an extensive tasting and tour of its baroque and modern cellars.Dürnstein 107, 3601 Dürnstein | +43 27 11 371 | www.domaene-wachau.at

-Make an appointment to visit this leading biodynamic producer, a red-wine specialist in Burgenland, with its beautiful vineyard stretching out behind the winery in the village of Frauenkirchen.St Andräer Strasse 7, 7132 Frauenkirchen | +43 21 72 24 400 | www.umathum.at
+Make an appointment to visit this leading biodynamic producer, a red wine specialist in Burgenland, with its beautiful vineyard stretching out behind the winery in the village of Frauenkirchen.St Andräer Strasse 7, 7132 Frauenkirchen | +43 21 72 24 400 | www.umathum.at

-A leading light of the renaissance of Wiener Gemischter Satz, Vienna’s Fritz Wieninger winery has breathtaking views across the capital from the city’s Nussberg district.
-It’s a perfect introduction to the Heuriger culture.Stammersdorf Strasse 31, 1210 Vienna | +43 12 90 10 12 | www.wieninger.at
+A leading light of the renaissance of Wiener Germischter Satz, Vienna’s Fritz Wieninger winery has stunning views across the capital from the city’s Nussberg district.
+A perfect introduction to the Heuriger culture.Stammersdorf Strasse 31, 1210 Vienna | +43 12 90 10 12 | www.wieninger.at